rrohm/fx-unit/README.md

 # fx-unit

-fx-unit wants to make unit testing JavaFX controllers simple as possible:
+fx-unit aims to be a utility for unit testing JavaFX controllers as well as integration testing JavaFX UIs, as simple as possible:
 + test early
 + write tests with at most no overhead
++ simplified bootstrapping for you test setups
-+ no complex dependencies for testing - currently none at all
++ no complex dependencies for testing - currently no dependencies at all
-+ no dependencies in the application, at any time.
++ no dependencies and no modifications in the application, at any time
++ no more hassles getting the threading right

 At present, it offers these additional assertions: